 Can I book a Complimentary Consultation?

 Yes.
-However, in order to minimise outside contact for our clinical staff and any patients undergoing treatments or surgery at our clinic, all Initial Consultations will continue to take the form of Video Consultations via Zoom, Facetime or Skype (at least in the interim).
+However, in order to minimise outside contact for our clinical staff and any patients undergoing treatments or surgery at our clinic, Initial Consultations will continue to take the form of Video Consultations via Zoom, Facetime or Skype (at least in the interim).
 Should you wish to go ahead with your procedure and should it require a follow-up consultation, you will be invited into the clinic for a complimentary In-person Consultation.
 Go ahead and book your consultation today.

-Can I book a surgery under Local Anaesthetic?
+Can I book a surgery?

 Can I book a Non-surgical Aesthetic treatment?